Housing Choice Vouchers – Subsidized Housing

 Each year, the United States Department of Housing and Urban Development (HUD) sets family income limits that determine your eligibility for financial assistance.
 The rights and obligations you have as a tenant will depend on the subsidized housing program.
-If you are not sure which subsidized housing program applies to you, check your lease, contact your landlord, local Housing Authority, the Florida Housing Finance Corporation, or the CLSMF Helpline at 800-405-1417.
+If you are not sure which subsidized housing program applies to you, check your lease, contact your landlord, local Housing Authority, the Florida Housing Finance Corporation, or the CLS Helpline at 800-405-1417.

 WHAT ARE YOUR RIGHTS?

 You have the right to receive written notice of any adverse decision made against you by the HA or landlord.

 You have the right to request an informal grievance hearing to dispute any adverse decision made against you by the HA.

 You have the right to review any evidence the HA plans to use against you at an informal grievance hearing.

 You have the right to copy documents in your HA file by paying a small fee.

 You have the right to be represented by an attorney at an informal grievance hearing or eviction hearing.

 You have the right to testify, present evidence, and ask questions to any witnesses during an informal grievance hearing or eviction hearing.